narumij/swift-ac-foundation/README.md

 ---

-## ライセンス
+## License

-このライブラリは CC0-1.0 ライセンスで提供されていますが、一部Apache 2.0 Licenceのコードを含みます。
+This library is provided under the CC0-1.0 license, but it includes some code licensed under the Apache 2.0 License.